RasaHQ/rasa/docs/docs/reference/rasa/nlu/utils/spacy_utils.md

 class SpacyModel()
 ```

-Wraps `SpacyModelProvider` output to make it fingerprintable.
+Wraps `SpacyNLP` output to make it fingerprintable.

 #### fingerprint